MicrosoftDocs/bi-shared-docs/docs/analysis-services/tom/table-partitions.md

 # Use hot and cold table partitions to optimize very large Power BI data models

 This article describes how to use hot and cold table partitions to optimize very large data models.
 Partitions provide a way to divide a table’s data into discrete subsets.
 Partitions are *not* directly exposed in the standard Power BI data modeling tools, but you can take advantage of advanced partitioning methods by configuring an incremental refresh policy in Power BI Desktop.
 Incremental refresh relies on partitions, as explained in [Incremental refresh and real-time data for datasets](/power-bi/connect-data/incremental-refresh-overview).
-This feature enables data model creators of any skill level to optimize data import without having to dive too deeply into table partitioning concepts.
+However, configuring hot and cold table partitions goes beyond what an incremental refresh policy can accomplish and assumes familiarity with typical table partitioning schemes and XMLA-based tools.

 ## Prerequisites

-Using hot and cold table partitions goes beyond what an incremental refresh policy can accomplish and assumes familiarity with typical table partitioning schemes and XMLA-based tools.
-Due to the relative complexity of this technique, it's most suitable for advanced users with experience in the following areas:
+Due to the relative complexity of this partitioning technique, it's most suitable for advanced users with experience in the following areas:

-1. Understanding table partitioning concepts, how to import mode partitions, *DirectQuery* mode, and *Dual* mode work.
+1. Understanding table partitioning concepts, how import mode partitions, *DirectQuery* mode, and *Dual* mode work.

 1. Knowledge of how to create hybrid tables using XMLA-based tools.
 Hybrid tables use one or more import-mode partitions and one *DirectQuery* partition.